 - Business: Yale students interested in business often enroll in Economics, Statistics, or even Applied Math courses spanning a wide range of business-related subfields including finance, accounting, international development, trade, and political economy.
 These students learn the core analytical, quantitative, and critical thinking skills required to excel in business upon graduation or on the GMAT (Graduate Management Admissions Test), which is required for entrance to most graduate business schools.

 - Law: Yale provides pre-law advising to interested undergraduates.
 Although Yale does not offer a pre-law track to undergraduates, the liberal arts curriculum prepares undergraduates interested in the law for the logical reasoning, critical thinking and analytical skills necessary to create a successful law school application and to test well on the LSAT (Law School Admissions Test).

 In each of these areas, and many more, most Yale students will participate in summer internships or study abroad to further their experience in a field of their interest.
-Visit the Yale Center for International and Professional Experience website to learn more.
+Learn more about International and Summer Study.